CJCameron13/bmi-calculator/README.md

 Sep 13 - No code updates today, just some research and thought on how I will have the results description populate after the results have been calculated.
 I honestly could just run seperate event listeners.
 I will give that a shot in my next session.
 A bit out of brain power for today.

+Sep 14 - Went with adding seperate event listeners and was able to get weight classifications based on the calculated bmi.
+Calculates dynamically along with the bmi.
+Will take some thinking to figure out how to get a calculation for the healthy weight range.

 ### Built with

 - Semantic HTML5 markup